2×2 Factorial Synthesis: LLM × Task

 print(f"The data are uninformative about the presence or magnitude of an interaction.")

-The difference-in-differences analysis yields an interaction estimate centred near zero, but the 90% credible interval is extremely wide — spanning roughly 170 slope units.
+The difference-in-differences analysis yields an interaction estimate centered near zero, but the 90% credible interval is extremely wide — spanning roughly 170 slope units.
 This width reflects a fundamental statistical limitation: each slope is derived from regression on five temperature points with substantial posterior uncertainty, and the interaction compounds two such differences.
-The data therefore **cannot distinguish between additive and non-additive structures**.
+The data therefore cannot distinguish between additive and non-additive structures.
 The correct interpretation is not that the interaction is small, but that the study has limited power to detect it.
 A formal equivalence claim would require defining a region of practical equivalence (ROPE) and demonstrating that the posterior concentrates within it; the current data do not support such a claim.

-## Pairwise Comparison Heatmaps {#sec-pairwise}
+0.8 Pairwise Comparison Heatmaps

 fig, axes = plt.subplots(2, 2, figsize=(14, 10))